 Your child is responsible for the care and safekeeping of all textbooks and related learning materials provided by GPPSS.
 Parents will be charged for items that are lost or damaged beyond normal wear and tear.
 Lost and Founds have various locations in each school.
 Students and parents should check for lost items on a regular basis.
-Periodically, unclaimed items will be donated to charity.
+Periodically, unclaimed items will be disposed of or donated to charity.
 All articles, clothing, and lunch boxes should be labeled with the student's first and last name in order to minimize losses.
-Please note that personal items such as toys, CD players, iPods, GameBoys, etc. are not to be brought to school.
+Please note that items such as personal gaming devices are not to be brought to school.
 Some teachers allow students to bring items on designated days to share with classmates.

-Students should not carry more money than is needed for milk, lunch, etc. Please remember there is an online Prepay system for lunches at www.gpschools.org.
+Students should not carry more money than is needed for milk, lunch, etc. Please remember there is an online Pre-pay system for lunches at www.gpschools.org.
 For special times, money should be in a labeled envelope.